Shusz/Shusz/README.md

-### Hello, i exist.
+## Hello 👋, i exist.
-❌I cannot:
+### ❌ I cannot
-❌➡Fix your printer
+❌➡ Fix your printer
-❌➡Focus on anything
+❌➡ Focus on anything
-❌➡Use dark magic to make your darkest dreams come true
+❌➡ Use dark magic to make your darkest dreams come true

-✅I can:
+### ✅ I can:
-✅➡Write bad code
+✅➡ Write bad code
-✅➡Be unmotivated
+✅➡ Be unmotivated

-Programming languages i am trash at:
+### 🚮 Programming languages i am trash at:
-⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇
 TypeScript
 JavaScript
 Python

-Programming languages i _somehow_ want to learn:
+### 🤓 Programming languages i _somehow_ want to learn:
-⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇
 Go
 Rust
 C(++)
 Bash

-✨ Controversial opinions: ✨
+### ✨ Controversial opinions: ✨
-⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇
-2000-2015 was a better time
+⏪ 2000-2015 was a better time
-Anime is cringe
+🧒 Anime is cringe
-The internet today is shit
+💩 The internet today is shit
 <!--
 **Shusz/Shusz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.